Ask AI

 Deploy & Uninstall Evo Agent via PowerShell

-This article contains a PowerShell script to install, upgrade, or remove the Evo Credential Provider on Windows systems.
+This article contains a PowerShell script to install, upgrade, or remove the Evo Agent on Windows systems.
 It supports both interactive and silent operation modes, enabling easy integration into manual admin workflows or automated deployment systems (e.g., RMM tools, Intune, GPO, etc.).

 Note: if you’re looking to install a beta agent, please append -Beta to your Basic Install Script.